FAANG/analysis-TAGADA/README.md

 ### Merge factors

-Use the `--merge` and `--metadata` options together to merge reads files after trimming and mapping.
-This results in genes and transcripts being counted by __factor__ rather than by __input file__.
+Use the `--merge` and `--metadata` options together to merge mapped reads.
+This results in genes and transcripts being counted by __factors__ rather than by __inputs__.

-The metadata file consists of tab-separated values describing your input files.
-The first column must contain input file prefixes without extensions.
+The metadata file consists of tab-separated values describing your inputs.
+The first column must contain file names without extensions.
 There is no restriction on column names or number of columns.

 #### Examples